testing-library/vue-testing-library/README.md

 components.
 It provides light utility functions on top of `@vue/test-utils`, in a way that encourages better testing practices.
 It's primary guiding principle is:

-> [The more your tests resemble the way your software is used, the more confidence they can give you.][guiding-principle]
+The more your tests resemble the way your software is used, the more confidence they can give you.

 ## LICENSE